• Skip to primary navigation

 Gluten-Free Molasses Cookie

-These gluten-free molasses cookies are bursting with seasonal flavors like ginger, cloves and cinnamon, and they're soft and chewy thanks to the addition of molasses.
-They bake up perfectly every time!
+These gluten-free molasses cookies are bursting with seasonal flavors like ginger, cloves, and cinnamon.
+Thanks to the molasses, they're soft and chewy, and they bake up perfectly every time!

 Print Pin Rate